IBM/cp4d-deployment/selfmanaged-openshift/README.md

 This reference deployment provides Terraform scripts to deploy Cloud Pak for Data on a new Red Hat OpenShift Container Platform 4.6 cluster on AWS and Azure.
 This cluster includes:

  - A Red Hat OpenShift Container Platform cluster created in a new or existing VPC on Red Hat CoreOS (RHCOS)  instances, using the [Red Hat OpenShift Installer Provisioned Infrastructure](https://docs.openshift.com/container-platform/4.6/architecture/architecture-installation.html).
  - A highly available storage infrastructure with Portworx or OpenShift Container Storage.
-You also have the option to select NFS for Azure and Elastic File System for AWS.
+You also have the option to select NFS for Azure.
  - Scalable OpenShift compute nodes running Cloud Pak for Data services.
 See [Services](#cloud-pak-for-data-services) for the services that are enabled in this deployment.